The Wonderful Wizard of Oz (TV series): The Emerald City of Oz (episodes 42 to 52)

-Nome King & his Army attempts to charge Emerald City, but Scarecrow's wondering of where and looking for Dorothy forces them back into the tunnel.
+Nome King and his Army attempts to charge Emerald City, but Scarecrow's wondering of where and looking for Dorothy forces them back into the tunnel.
 After Dorothy manages to find the Winkie Timsmith to help her rescue Tin Man from the Growleywog, Guph sneaks into the Emerald City, going along the many stairs and doors, only to lose his memory in the Palace.
 Dorothy meets a pleasant Guph the next morning and the Nome King is worried.
 Ozma's Coronation is a success—despite Dorothy's exhaustion—and afterwards Tin Man talks to Ozma, the Lion and the Scarecrow on how to deal with Growleywog, which at that time is rejoined by the Nomes.

 That night, Growleywog leads the Nomes in invasion of the Emerald City.
 As the Tin Man thwarts some of the Nomes, Scarecrow tells Dorothy his plan for a rescue.
 The friends do their best in scaring and attacking the Nomes with eggs, while the Lion watches over Ozma in her room, but their attempts are foiled and all seems lost for Dorothy and Scarecrow, but a voice comforts Dorothy, promising that all will be well.
 The next morning everybody is imprisoned by the Nome King and Dorothy wakes up to find herself alone in the Emerald City with the Growleywog and Guph, who has regained his memory but still protects her.
 Ozma uses her magic to save her people and trick the Nome King and his followers into defeat.
 Back in Oz, Glinda appears and congratulates Ozma on a job well done as the Nomes, Growlewog and Worm return home.
 Dorothy tells Glinda she knows it was her voice she heard, and realizes it is time to go home.
 However she is not sad, as she knows that she will be able to return to Oz anytime she wants thanks to Ozma's magic.
 Dorothy bids goodbye to her friends promising to return soon, and is then sent back to Kansas where she reunites with Aunt Em, Uncle Henry and Toto.